waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Ledge Mechanics:** I can move sideways (left/right) along 'HOP_DOWN' tiles.
 - **Shifting Mazes:** Some routes can have dynamically changing layouts, requiring careful navigation.
 - **Battle Text:** Sometimes battle text can be misleading (e.g. "But it failed!" followed by a successful attack).
 - **Route 30 Glitch:** Stepping on the floor tile at (7, 49) and then moving right into the tall grass at (8, 49) can trigger a battle in a glitched 'Unknown' map (ID: 0_0).
-This seems to be a consistent trigger.

 ## Agent Performance & Lessons
-- **Trust Agents:** I must trust my agents' calculations over my own intuition, especially for navigation.
+- **Trust Agents:** I must trust my agents' calculations over my own intuition, especially for navigation and battle strategy.
+I will use my `battle_strategist` in the next trainer battle.
 - **Systematic Updates:** When a new game mechanic or impassable tile type is discovered, ALL relevant agents must be updated immediately.
-- **Input Fumbles:** I have wasted a significant number of turns trying to nickname my Pidgey.
-I need to be much more careful and deliberate with my button presses on text input screens.
-If an input fails repeatedly, I must change my approach rather than repeating the same failed action.
-(Lesson from Turn 2339)
+- **Unresponsive UI:** The nickname screen taught me a valuable lesson.
+If an input fails repeatedly, I must change my approach (e.g., selecting 'END') rather than repeating the same failed action.
+It's a UI/input issue, not a game-breaking bug.

 ## World Knowledge & NPCs
 - **Professor Elm:** Tasked me with challenging the Pokémon Gyms, starting with Violet City.
 Has a healing machine in his lab.